-The new Mesabi compute cluster provides hardware resources for running a wider variety of jobs
+The Mesabi compute cluster provides hardware resources for running a wide variety of jobs

 Mesabi is an HP Linux distributed cluster featuring a large number of nodes with leading edge Intel processors that are tightly integrated via a very high speed communication network.
 In addition, it contains a significant number of nodes with very large memory (up to 1 TB per node), accelerator nodes (GPU), and nodes with solid state storage devices (SSD) for ultra high performance input/output.